 Tourist accommodation is regulated in Whistler to protect the viability of Whistler's tourist accommodation sector, the visitor experience, housing supply for residents and neighbourhood character.

-Extending the business licence requirement to all tourist accommodation units being marketed or provided in Whistler is consistent with the intent of the existing Business Licence Bylaw, which applies to anyone operating a business in Whistler.
+Extending the business licence requirement to all tourist accommodation units being marketed or provided in Whistler is consistent with the intent of the existing Business Licence and Regulation Bylaw, which applies to anyone operating a business in Whistler.

 - Property owners